crashoverride777/swifty-ads/README.md

 // Check if interstitial ad is ready, for example to show an alternative ad SwiftyAds.shared.isInterstitialAdReady

+// Check if under age of consent is tagged on/off (SwiftyAds.plist) SwiftyAds.shared.isTaggedForUnderAgeOfConsent
 ```

 ### Disable Ads (In App Purchases)